-Whether the word ‘corundum’ originates from the Hindu ‘kurand’, ‘kuruvinda’ or ‘Kauruntaka’ isn’t clear but that the word has its origin in the Hindu language appears to be clear.
+Whether the word ‘corundum’ originates from the Hindu ‘kurand’, ‘kuruvinda’ or ‘Kauruntaka’ isn’t clear but the fact that the word has its origin in the Hindu language appears to be clear.

 The fact that sapphire and ruby were one and the same mineral with merely their colors differing had probably been known by miners in Sri Lanka for ages.
 In Europe, this wasn’t so.
 From Theophrastus’ classical work to de Boodt’s writings in 1609 there is no proof to be found of anyone realizing the two were one and the same mineral.
 In 1652 Thomas Nichols wrote a lapidary in which he hints at a relation between the two family members but doesn’t make the call.
 It was in 1796 when René Hauy described ruby and sapphire as a single species and over the years after that, a series of papers was published, finally uniting all corundum varieties under the single name in 1805.